 - The disclosure of information by the project is incomplete, misleading or false.

 - Level of public communication and activity.

 - Risk of double spending (51% attack on blockchain network).

-- Blockchain and transfer confirmations are too high and therefore risky for trading price.
+- Blockchain and transaction confirmations are too high and therefore risky for the trade price.

-- We weigh up the extent to which a cryptocurrency (reputation) can cause damage to Litebit. (for example, because the purpose of the creation is controversial (eg something with weapons, extreme environmental pollution, etc.)
+- We weigh the extent to which a cryptocurrency (reputation) can cause damage to LiteBit. (for example because the purpose of its creation is controversial (for example because it concerns weapons, extreme environmental pollution, etc.)

 We will always announce the removal of cryptocurrency.
 This requires you to indicate that you want to receive news and updates from LiteBit in your preferences.